Data-Science-Eurecat/HoNCAML/docs/source/configuration.rst

     examples).
 Then, it is just a matter of include the metric name in the configuration.

+    Both options have the possibility to pass additional parameters to the metric function, by specifying the metric as a dictionary instead of a single string.
+The dictionary key would be the metric name, whereas its values would refer to function parameters.

 - **predict** (dict [#comp3]_): Requests to run predictions over the dataset.

   - **path** (str, optional): Directory where the predictions will be stored.
 Default value: ``data/processed``.